dmwm/PHEDEX/Documentation/README/README-Transfer.txt

    gsiftp://castorgrid.cern.ch/castor/cern.ch/cms/PCP04/...
    srm://www.cern.ch/castor/cern.ch/cms/PCP04/...

 Your site-local scripts need to perform such remappings.
-A script performing such a remapping is PFNExport (see README-Export), which is used to advertise TURLs for transfers to other nodes based on the PFNs stored in your catalogue.
+An agent performing such a remapping is PFNExport (see README-Export), which is used to advertise TURLs for transfers to other nodes based on the PFNs stored in your catalogue.
 Even if you only intend to import data, this